-(5) Majority Vote
+(4) Majority Vote

-The Conference and the Executive Committee of the Conference each shall exercise its powers and carry out its duties pursuant to a majority vote of its authorized membership.
+The Conference and the Executive Committee of the Conference each shall carry out its duties pursuant to a majority vote of its authorized membership.

-(e) Executive Committee

-(1) Existence; Membership
+- (e) Executive Committee - (1) Existence; Membership

 There is an Executive Committee of the Conference.
 It consists of the Conference Chair and Vice Chair and the other members designated by the Conference.